expobrain/resume/README.md

 - Initiated and built the team and project for the Smart Energy Platform from scratch
 - Instituted documentation of systems and tools to automate diagnostic tasks, streamlining processes
-- Pioneered the utilization of modern asynchronous programming in Python to enhance efficiency and productivity.
+- Pioneered the utilisation of modern asynchronous programming in Python to enhance efficiency and productivity.

 Technologies: **_Python, Typescript, Kubernetes, GCP_**